 The practice of the Golden Rule and the Scout Law is in short supply in

-the United States in the year 2008.
+the United States in recent times.
 I know, because I see that,

 There was a show on Home Box Office called "Sex and the City."
 It

 was a show about four white female friends in New York City, who hung

 out together, talked about their relationships, cried on each others'

 shoulders--everything that tight girlfriends do.
 So many women